harshverma724/Java-DSA/README.md

 - Dynamic Programming: Method for solving complex problems by breaking them down into simpler subproblems.
 - Greedy Algorithms: Making the optimal choice at each step.
 - Backtracking: Technique for solving recursive problems by trying to build a solution incrementally.

+## Learning with Striver
+- Striver offers structured guides and curated question lists to help you understand and practice each topic.
+Following Striver's plan, you will:

+- Learn Concepts: Study detailed explanations and examples.
+- Solve Problems: Practice a variety of questions to reinforce your understanding.
+- Revise Regularly: Ensure you revisit topics periodically to retain what you've learned.